unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 header-height: 50vh
 background-position: 20px
 ---
-# Note: This is still a work-in-progress.
+# Note: This is still a work-in-progress (namely, I haven't added footnotes yet, there's one section I want to add an image to, and it could use some polishing up), but it is content-complete.

 ## Introduction